 Thessaloniki, Greece, is a beautiful city that’s easy to fall in love with.

 Though it’s the second largest city in Greece, the centre is walkable and you can see and experience a lot of Thessaloniki’s attractions on foot.
+That’s why you can quite easily see Thessaloniki in one day.

 It’s a perfect destination for a weekend getaway or a short European city break.